mscook/SeqFindR/README.rst

       consensus),
     * record.query_length is the length of the database entry and,
     * tol is the cutoff threshold to accept a hit (0.95 default)

+For a database entry of 200 bp you can have up to 10 mismatches/gaps without being penalised.

 **Why not just use max identity?**
     * Eliminate effects of scaffolding characters/gaps,